-Medication-Assisted Treatment (MAT) includes two medications that have been effective as one component of working with consumers who have marijuana use disorder.
+Medication-Assisted Treatment (MAT) includes two medications that have been effective as one component of working with individuals who have marijuana use disorder.
 The MSHN expectation is that medication will be adjunct to other services like outpatient individual and group therapy, case management and peer recovery supports as dictated by ASAM and medical necessity.

-- 1. Gabapentin (Brand name: Neurontin) The anticonvulsant Neurontin, used primarily to treat seizures, has demonstrated a positive impact on reducing cravings for marijuana as well as a reduction in the severity of withdrawal effects in adults.
+1. Gabapentin (Brand name: Neurontin) - The anticonvulsant Neurontin, used primarily to treat seizures, has demonstrated a positive impact on reducing cravings for marijuana as well as a reduction in the severity of withdrawal effects in adults.
 Recently there have been reports of patients overusing or misusing gabapentin.
 Gabapentin remains an important medication in treating SUD with various drugs.
 Patients receiving gabapentin should be followed carefully, prescribed the lowest effective dose and receive counseling around this issue.
 Gabapentin should not be stopped abruptly.
-It may be prudent in certain situations to give one refill at a time and monitor for misuse. - 2.
-Acetylcysteine ((Brand name: Mucomyst) This medication, when inhaled, helps open the airways due to lung diseases such as emphysema, bronchitis, cystic fibrosis and pneumonia.
-When taken orally, Acetylcysteine helps prevent liver damage caused by an overdose of acetaminophen (Tylenol).
-For use with adolescent consumers abusing marijuana, this medication may help reduce cravings according to one study.
+It may be prudent in certain situations to give one refill at a time and monitor for misuse.